elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

     ![Sample console running azd init, selecting the project option and defining a new environment name](./imgs/10azdinit.png)

-    To describe the infrastructure and application, an `azure.yaml` was added with the AppHost directory:
+    To describe the infrastructure and application, an `azure.yaml` was added with the AppHost directory.

-    ```yaml
-    - azure.yaml     # azd project configuration
-    ```

 1. Provision and deploy all the resources: